-The Orlando Magic shocked the Raptors on Saturday, stealing home court advantage with a big 104-101 Game 1 win in Toronto.
+The Orlando Magic shocked the Raptors, stealing home court advantage with a big 104-101 Game 1 win in Toronto.

 D.J.
 Augustin led the way for the Magic with 25 points, six assists and the game-winning three with 3.4 seconds left.